 Are There Seasonal Jobs that Pay Well and Use My Current Skills?

 There are several options for finding gigs that use your cubicle job skills on a seasonal basis.
 SeasonalFIRE is a close sibling of SemiFIRE, particularly where consulting is concerned.
-I believe for me personally, the ideal off-ramp from full-time cubicle craziness to early retirement is consulting.
+I believe for me, the ideal off-ramp from full-time cubicle craziness to early retirement is consulting.

 Here’s why: I know how to organize corporate chaos and build consensus on direction.
 I know how to establish strong and effective teams.
-Why wouldn’t company A, B, or C need a little spot work to help solve their problems?
-It could be a one week stint or a six-month gig.
+Why wouldn’t companies A, B, or C need a little spot work to help solve their problems?
+It could be a one-week stint or a six-month gig.
 Either way, I’m not locked in forever.

 Reading this short and sweet article about how easy it is to dive into part-time consulting has me energized to fire up yet another LLC and start this new side gig.
 Having built a pretty solid LinkedIn network over the years, I have an okay starting position for potential clients.

 I love this idea shared by Carl H., a member of my Facebook Group – the Cubicle Survival Smarts Club Band:

 Forgive me if I stretch the idea of seasonal a bit, but I make a nice little piece during the testing season.
 I’ve been an Advanced Placement (AP) exam grader for the past ten years.
 It’s pretty good money, they give you three squares a day, put you up in a good hotel, and pay for all your travels.
 The best part is that I get to geek out with fellow stats nerds for a week.

 $1600 for seven days; $2400 if you are a table leader (two days extra work…you essentially check that the graders are staying on the rubric)